- A CBD tincture is cannabidiol in liquid form obtained by extracting the compound from the hemp plant.

 Alcohol extraction, also called ethanol extraction, is a technique that separates phytocannabinoids from cannabis extract.
 This process goes through several steps that may vary from one producer to another.

 The first step is to mix the hemp plant materials with ethanol, isopropyl alcohol, or other high-proof alcohol for human use in a tank or large container.
+Note that isopropyl alcohol (rubbing alcohol) is not intended for ingestion but rather external application.
 The processor may or may not heat the mixture, depending on the desired potency.

 Once the extraction is done, the remaining extract is strained.
 Manufacturers then eliminate the excess alcohol through a dealcoholization process by distillation.